EdoFede/123Solar-meterN-Docker/README.md

     exec('pooler485 1,2,3 9600 /dev/ttyUSB0 > /dev/null 2>/dev/null &');

+### Extra features
 I've developed and included a simple `reqLineValues.php` script, that can be used to graph also the mains line parameters (voltage, current, frequency and cosphi).
+More infos later.

+### Container shell access
-If you need to edit some file or configuration inside the container, you can simply access it by using this command:
+If you need to edit some file or configuration inside the container, you can simply access the shell using this command while the container is running:

     docker exec -i -t 123Solar-meterN bash